Pakistan Womens Tour

 The incredible Darkut!

 We’ll start off the day bright in early with a short drive to Darkut, a magical village at the end of the valley.
-We’ll spend time with a local family and you’ll have ample opportunities to meet girls and women from the area.

 • Accommodation: Yasin guesthouse/homestay